pogorely/vdjRec/README.md

 _effect\_size_ | log10(effect size) is log10(_ML_)\-log10(_P\_post_)

 #### Experiment design
 For details see _Designing the experiment_ section in the manuscript.
-Idea is to make a simulation, to check, if clone with given _P\_data_ and _P\_post_, which is _q_ times lower than _P\_data_ would be found in cohort of size _n_, sequencing depths vector _nvec_, significance threshold _thres_ by our method.
-One could do _niter_ simulations, and function would return number of simulations when clone is below significant threshold, and also number of donors with clone.
-Function return list of number of significant tests for each _P\_data_ value, _power_ , and number of donors with sequence in each simulation, _sizes_.
+Idea is to make a simulation to check, if clone with given _P\_data_ and _P\_post_(which is _q_ times lower than _P\_data_) would be found in cohort of size _n_, sequencing depths vector _nvec_, significance threshold _thres_ by our method.
+One could do _niter_ simulations, and function would return number of simulations when clone is below significant threshold, and also number of donors with clone for each simulation.
+Function return list of number of significant tests for each _P\_data_ value(_power_) and number of donors with sequence in each simulation(_sizes_).
 Let's do a quick example:
 ```R
 source("analysis.R")